Getting Started

 SQL

-When you provide an event signature Foo(uint indexed bar, uint baz) you effectively have a table named foo with a numeric columns named bar and baz that you can query:
+When you provide a signature Foo(uint indexed bar, uint baz) you effectively have a table named foo with a numeric columns named bar and baz that you can query:

 select baz from foo where bar = 1